Thalattu Ketkuthamma: Plot

 Raasaiyya, a young man, wants to get married as soon as possible and he compels his uncle.
 His cousin Pechiamma is an immature tomboy.
-After seeing her friend Valli dying while delivering a child, Pechiamma thinks after the marriage, she will die.
+After seeing her friend Valli dying while delivering a child, Pechiamma thinks that she too will die after the marriage.
 Raasaiyya finally gets married with Pechiamma.
 Thereafter, Pechiamma avoids Raasaiyya although he treasures her.
-One day, Raasaiyya comes drunk in his house and rapes Pechiamma, leaving her pregnant.
+One day, Raasaiyya comes home drunk and rapes Pechiamma, leading to her becoming pregnant.
 What transpires later forms the crux of the story.